 Contact an Experienced Hamilton Township DWI Defense Attorney About Your Underage Drunk Driving Charges in New Jersey

 Has your underage child been charged with a DWI or DUI offense in New Jersey?
 A drunk driving conviction could leave them with a permanent record, and it could result in their driver’s license being suspended for a very long time.
 That is why it is imperative that you speak with a qualified DWI defense lawyer about their case.
-The lawyers at The Law Offices of Lauren E. Scardella represent clients charged with drunk driving, breath test refusal, and juvenile crimes in Hamilton, Trenton, Ewing, Lawrence, Princeton, East Windsor, West Windsor, Hopewell, and Robbinsville and throughout New Jersey.
+The lawyers at Aydelotte & Scardella Law LLC represent clients charged with drunk driving, breath test refusal, and juvenile crimes in Hamilton, Trenton, Ewing, Lawrence, Princeton, East Windsor, West Windsor, Hopewell, and Robbinsville and throughout New Jersey.
 Call 609-587-1144 or fill out our confidential online contact form to schedule a free consultation about your case.
 We have an office located at 2653 Nottingham Way, Hamilton, NJ 08619.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.